 In slides 8 and 9 I'm going to give you a graphic.
 If you can just capture it, on slide 8 the red portion will illustrate what the current LAPP is, the 1.4 per cent, 2 per cent formula.
 The green surrounding it would be the supplemental programs that are in place today.
 The blue program off to the right would be CPP, which would start at 65.
 As we advance to slide 9, I'd like you to notice the top of the red portion and how that's going to decrease, and the green portion will increase.
 We'll move to slide 9.
 So you'll see now in slide 9 there's what we call the makeup portion of the firefighters' supplemental plan.
 The problem we see with this portion is that as we move forward with Bill 9 and the uncertainty of what the pension cost might be, there's no clarity in what LAPP will provide as a benefit.
-In turn, that gap above will have no idea of what those costs might be.
+In turn, that gap above will have to increase or decrease, and in turn the municipalities will have no idea of what those costs might be.